UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

         On most bench table, the PSU is mounted on the bottom layer of the table below the mainboard.

 3. Cut the ATX power cables.
-    1. Consult a website with a diagram showing the pins on the cable, for instance on [Wikipedia](https://en.wikipedia.org/wiki/ATX#Power_supply).
+    1. Consult a trustworthy website with a diagram showing the pins on the cable, for instance on [Wikipedia](https://en.wikipedia.org/wiki/ATX#Power_supply).

         There are four 3.3 V cables on pins 1, 2, 12 and 13.